Hair follicles, which lie beneath the surface of the skin, work to grow hairs and deliver blood and key nutrients to them.

 The Anagen Phase – This is the phase where the hair actually grows.
 The longer a hair is in the Anagen stage, the longer it will grow.
 The majority of our hairs are in this stage at any one time, with most lasting around 3-5 years until reaching the end of the Anagen phase.

-The Catagen Phase – After finishing it’s growing stage, the hair will enter the Catagen phase.
+The Catagen Phase – After finishing the growing stage, the hair will enter the Catagen phase.
 This is a transitional stage where the hair will detach from the Dermal Papilla (the hair’s blood supply) within the follicle, meaning the hair growth will stop.
 This phase tends to last a few weeks.

 The Telogen Phase – This is otherwise known as the ‘resting’ phase, where the hair rests in the scalp and the follicle will lie dormant for a few months.